Website navigation best practices. It’s the most important piece in helping your visitors find their way around your website.

 But what if your visitors don’t know that it opens up a menu?

-If you’re going to use this icon, which is typically used to save space on a mobile screen, at least add the word “Menu”.
+As far as mobile website navigation best practices are concerned, if you’re going to use this icon to save space on a mobile screen, at least add the word “Menu”.
 Or just use the word “Menu” on its own.
 Doing so in both cases has shown to increase click conversions.

 So those are a couple of ways that navigation can be hurt.
 Here are a few tips to create the best website navigation experience possible…